byt3hx/Bug-Bounty-Tips/README.md

 Do you wanna run ffuf with mutliple urls?
 Here is what you are looking for.

-Note:I saw that command from twitter and it works really well but I forget the source link:")
+Note:I saw that rush command from twitter and it works really well but I forget the source link:")

 Before we run the ffuf with rush make a directory because you gonna output all the domain from your file.